karlnr/resume/README.md

 ## Overview

-The main source file is resume.tex.
-Heading and column specific layout & content is imported from heading.tex, leftside.tex, and rightside.tex.
-Personal information is located in variables.tex.
-Future versions will use cv.cls to separate layout & formatting from `.tex` content files.
+The main source file is `resume.tex`.
+Heading and column specific layout & content is imported from `heading.tex`, `leftside.tex`, and `rightside.tex`.
+Personal information is located in `variables.tex`.
+Future versions will use `cv.cls` to separate layout & formatting from `.tex` content files.

 ## Requirements